lennymalard/Conv-Linformer/README.md

 </p>

 - Conv-Linformer maintains more stable training and performs on par with Transormer.
-- Linformer's performance degrades more gradually with increasing sequence length.
+- Linformer's performance degrades more gradually with increasing sequence length and learning rate.

 ### ⚡ Inference Time Analysis